Atlantic slave trade: European competition

-On November 7, 1693, Charles II issued a Royal Decree, providing sanctuary in Spanish Florida for fugitive slaves from the British colony of South Carolina.
+On November 7, 1693, Charles II issued a royal decree, providing sanctuary in Spanish Florida for fugitive slaves from the British colony of South Carolina.

 As Britain rose in naval power and settled continental North America and some islands of the West Indies, they became the leading slave traders.
-At one stage the trade was the monopoly of the Royal Africa Company, operating out of London.
+At one stage the trade was the monopoly of the Royal African Company, operating out of London.
 But, following the loss of the company's monopoly in 1689, Bristol and Liverpool merchants became increasingly involved in the trade.
-By the late 17th century, one out of every four ships that left Liverpool harbour was a slave trading ship.
+By the late 18th century, one out of every four ships that left Liverpool harbour was a slave trading ship.
 Much of the wealth on which the city of Manchester, and surrounding towns, was built in the late 18th century, and for much of the 19th century, was based on the processing of slave-picked cotton and manufacture of cloth.
 Other British cities also profited from the slave trade.
 Birmingham, the largest gun-producing town in Britain at the time, supplied guns to be traded for slaves.
 75% of all sugar produced in the plantations was sent to London, and much of it was consumed in the highly lucrative coffee houses there.

 New World destinations

-The first slaves to arrive as part of a labour force in the New World reached the island of Hispaniola (now Haiti and the Dominican Republic) in 1502.
-Cuba received its first four slaves in 1513.
-Jamaica received its first shipment of 4,000 slaves in 1518.
-Slave exports to Honduras and Guatemala started in 1526.
+Creole languages and cultures

+A trade language emerged along the African coast during the Atlantic slave trade period with a mix of West African and European languages called West African Pidgin English.
+Multiple African pidgin English languages developed along the West and Central African coast.
+For example, Angolan people in Central Africa who traded with the Portuguese developed an African Portuguese creole language called Angolar Creole Portuguese that was spoken in São Tomé on a Portuguese plantation.
+Another form of communication used during the slave trade was hand gestures.
+Gestures served as a sign language between African interpreters and European traders; this allowed Europeans to communicate with the Africans, easing trade relations between the two groups.